 Mosque of Mohamed Ali Pasha was designed in the Ottoman style of Istanbul.
 It is unrelated to the architectural tradition of Cairo.
 The mosque is entered by a massive courtyard, sounded by a domed arcade.
 In the middle of the courtyard is a fountain carved out of a single block of alabaster.
 Where Muslims performed their ablutions before prayers.
 It is covered by a domed awning, supported by 8 fluted columns with Corinthian style capitals.
 Near the fountain are two wells opening onto a lower cistern.

-At the far end of the courtyard is an ornate brass Clock Tower given to Mohamed Ali by King Louis Phillippe of France in exchange for the Egyptian obelisk from Luxor Temple.
+At the far end of the courtyard is an ornate brass Clock Tower.
+It was given to Mohamed Ali by King Louis Phillippe of France.
+This was in exchange for the Egyptian obelisk from Luxor Temple.
 The clock was broken when it arrived in Cairo in 1845 and has never been repaired.

 The inner prayer hall is the most impressive part of the mosque.
 It covered by a central dome, 52 meters high.
 The dome is surrounded by four semi-domes and four little corner domes.
 All of the wood covered with sheets of lead.
-Beneath the domes are six large medallions with the names of God, Prophet Mohamed, and the first four “rightly-guided” Caliphs, Abu Bakr, Omar, Othman, and Ali.
+Beneath the domes are six large medallions.
+They show the names of God and Prophet Mohamed.
+They also name the first four rightly guided Caliphs: Abu Bakr, Omar, Othman, and Ali.

 The 11-meters high alabaster casing on the walls and central piers is in good condition.
 It offers a welcome contrast to the extravagantly colored ornamentation of the upper stories.
-The painted columns on the walls above the alabaster were no doubt intended to suggest the illusion of the structural strength.
+The painted columns on the walls above the alabaster were meant to create an illusion of structural strength.
 But only add to the rather theatrical aura of the mosque’s decoration.

 Note that mosques’ decorations contain neither animal nor human subjects.
-As a concession to the Islamic prohibition on the use of figures in religious art, which is very clear in Mohamed Ali’s Mosque.
+As a concession to the Islamic ban on figures in religious art, this is clear in Mohamed Ali’s Mosque.
 Although the mosque took nearly 30 years to build, it was not particularly well made.
 In 1931 the domes began to crack and king Fuad ordered them demolished and rebuilt.
 The restoration project was completed in 1939 under Faruq.

 Tomb of Mohamed Ali Pasha